tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 Before logging my food, I had a poor idea of what I ate.
 But after doing it for years, I acquired good intuition about my food.
 How much is on the plate, what's the macronutrient breakdown, and how many calories will it be?
 The answers were once mysteries; but now I make an accurate guess at a glance.
 Having this knowledge in the back of my mind lets me make good diet choices in the moment, even without Cronometer and my food scale.

+Secondary to food logging is activity tracking.
+I used to wear a [Fitbit](https://amzn.to/3vrhVCO), and I'm currently wearing an [Oura Ring](https://ouraring.com/).
+The data is cool and a bit useful, but not nearly as important to weight loss as food logging.
+It's more of a useful notifier if you're not active enough or doing something to disrupt your sleep.
+Interestingly, these activity trackers showed me that burning extra calories did *not* give me extra room for eating more in a day.
+If I burned an extra 500 calories and then ate an extra 500 calories, the effect of the food was greater than the effect of the calorie burn.
+This may just be my own body's response, but it was useful data to reinforce my plan to lose weight before focusing on workouts.

 When weighing myself and logging it, I can see long term trends and adjust behavior.
 But by weighing food and logging it, I can adjust within the space of a day if I'm going in a bad direction.

 ### Resistance Training